melvinchia3636/Aibit-Debugger-GUI/README.md

 ## Features

-Currently, we still haven't finished this project so not every function can already use yet.
+Currently, we still haven't finished this project so not every function can be already used yet.
 These are all features that may contain here:

  - Standard AIBIT functions
  - GUI for viewing screen